 Wick House, Grade II listed Georgian residence on Richmond Hill, England

-The mansion was designed by Sir William Chambers and built in the second half of the 1700s as a residence for renowned painter Sir Joshua Reynolds.
-Reynolds lived there until his death in 1792, giving the house its major historical significance.
+The house was designed by architect Sir William Chambers and completed in 1772 as a residence for portrait painter Sir Joshua Reynolds.
+Reynolds lived there until his death in 1792.

 The community of curious travelers